 - optional: coarse bread crumbs for topping (I prefer whole wheat crumbs)

-Put the potatoes in a casserole dish that you’ve rubbed with margarine or some plain vegetable oil.
-If you like, sprinkle breadcrumbs on top.
+Put the potatoes in a casserole dish that you’ve rubbed with butter or some canola oil.
+If you like, sprinkle breadcrumbs on top of the potatoes.

 Now, a word about oven temperature and cooking time.
 It all depends.
 Are they in a deep or shallow casserole?
 Are you cooking them right away, or taking them out of the refrigerator?
 Do you have something else in the oven and if so, what’s the temperature?
 I’m not trying to complicate things.
 On the contrary, this goes to show how versatile this dish is.
 Just adjust cooking time depending on these variables.

 As a guideline, if you were cooking the potatoes right away, I would say 30 minutes at 400º would do the trick, as long as your dish wasn’t too deep.
-I often bake them longer at a lower temperature (e.g., an hour to an hour and a half at 350º).
-When they are puffy, hot throughout and turning golden on top, they are done.
+I often bake them longer at a lower temperature (e.g., 1 to 1 1/2 hours at 350º).
+When they’re puffy, hot throughout and turning golden on top, they’re done.
 The recipe is pretty forgiving, so if you need to leave them in the oven longer while waiting for something else to get done, you’ve got some leeway.

 Every time I prepare this dish, I think I’ve made too much, and at the end of the meal I’m surprised at how little, if any, is left.
 Easy for the cook, popular with the guests — just the kind of recipe you need on hand to make entertaining easier!